-Changes in iPhone users' shopping habits
+Changes in iPhone user shopping habits

-Apple launches iPhone 16 with integrated AI software
+Apple launches iPhone 16 with integrated AI software.

 Source: https://thanhnien.vn/smartphone-android-cao-cap-lep-ve-truoc-iphone-tam-trung-185250314085629882.htm